-- 22.10 A speed limit of 80km/h will be imposed in the pit lane during the whole Event.
-However, this limit may be amended by the Race Director following a recommendation from the Safety Delegate. - Any Competitor whose driver exceeds the limit during any practice session will be fined €100 for each km/h above the limit, up to a maximum of €1000. - However, in accordance with Article 18.1 the stewards may impose an additional penalty if they suspect a driver was speeding in order to gain any sort of advantage. - During the race the stewards may impose any of the penalties under Article 38.3a), b), c) or d) on any driver who exceeds the limit. - 22.11 If a driver has serious mechanical difficulties, he must leave the track as soon as it is safe to do so. - 22.12 The lights described in Article 14.5 of the Technical Regulations must be illuminated at all times when using intermediate or wet-weather tyres.
+Any Competitor whose driver exceeds the limit during any practice session will be fined €100 for each km/h above the limit, up to a maximum of €1000.

+However, in accordance with Article 18.1 the stewards may impose an additional penalty if they suspect a driver was speeding in order to gain any sort of advantage.

+During a sprint qualifying session or the race, the stewards may impose any of the penalties under Article 3847.3a), b), c) or d) on any driver who exceeds the limit.

+- 22.11 If a driver has serious mechanical difficulties, he must leave the track as soon as it is safe to do so. - 22.12 The lights described in Article 14.5 of the Technical Regulations must be illuminated at all times when using intermediate or wet-weather tyres.
 It shall be at the discretion of the Race Director to decide whether or not a driver should be stopped if no rear light is working.
-Should a car be stopped in this way the driver may re-join when the fault has been remedied. - 22.13 Only twelve (12) team members for each Competitor are permitted in the signalling area during any practice session and the race. - 22.14 Unless authorised by the FIA no one under the age of 16 is permitted in the pit lane at the following times: - a) The period commencing fifteen minutes prior to and ending five minutes after every practice session. - b) The period commencing fifteen minutes before the pit exit is opened to allow cars to cover reconnaissance laps and the time when the last car enters the parc fermé after the race has ended. - 22.15 The Race Director, the clerk of the course or the Medical Delegate can require a driver to have a medical examination at any time during an Event. - If, after an incident, the Medical Warning Light signals that threshold forces have been exceeded the driver must be examined by the Event medical service without delay, the Medical Delegate will determine the most appropriate place for this examination. - 22.16 The organiser must make at least two fire extinguishers of 5kg capacity available to each Competitor and ensure that they work properly. - 22.17 Animals, except those which may have been expressly authorised by the FIA for use by security services, are forbidden on the track, in the pit lane, in the paddock or in any spectator area.
+Should a car be stopped in this way the driver may re-join when the fault has been remedied.

+- 22.13 Only twelve (12) team members for each Competitor are permitted in the signalling area during any practice session, sprint qualifying session and the race. - 22.14 Unless authorised by the FIA no one under the age of 16 is permitted in the pit lane at the following times: - a) The period commencing fifteen minutes prior to and ending five minutes after every practice session. - b) The period commencing fifteen minutes before the pit exit is opened to allow cars to cover reconnaissance laps and the time when the last car enters the parc fermé after the sprint qualifying session or the race has ended. - 22.15 The Race Director, the clerk of the course or the Medical Delegate can require a driver to have a medical examination at any time during an Event.

+If, after an incident, the Medical Warning Light signals that threshold forces have been exceeded the driver must be examined by the Event medical service without delay, the Medical Delegate will determine the most appropriate place for this examination.

+- 22.16 The organiser must make at least two fire extinguishers of 5kg capacity available to each Competitor and ensure that they work properly. - 22.17 Animals, except those which may have been expressly authorised by the FIA for use by security services, are forbidden on the track, in the pit lane, in the paddock or in any spectator area.